 Valuation of long-lived assets - We assess the potential impairment of long-lived tangible and intangible assets periodically or whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-Under the current accounting standard, our goodwill and certain other intangible assets are no longer subject to periodic amortization over their estimated useful lives.
+Under the current accounting standard, our goodwill and certain other intangible assets are not subject to periodic amortization.
 These assets are now considered to have an indefinite life and their carrying values are required to be assessed by us for impairment at least annually.
 Depending on future market values of our stock, our operating performance and other factors, these assessments could potentially result in impairment reductions of these intangible assets in the future and this adjustment may materially affect the Company's future financial results.

 Allowance for doubtful accounts - We maintain an allowance for doubtful accounts for estimated losses resulting from our clients failing to make required payments for services rendered.
 We estimate this allowance based upon our knowledge of the financial condition of our clients, review of historical receivable and reserve trends and other pertinent information.
-If the financial condition of our clients deteriorates or we note an unfavorable trend in aggregate receivable collections, additional allowances may be required and these additional allowances may materially affect the Company's future financial results.
+While such losses have historically been within our expectations and the provisions established, we cannot guarantee that we will continue to experience the same credit loss rates that we have in the past.
+A significant change in the liquidity or financial position of our clients could cause unfavorable trends in receivable collections and additional allowances may be required.
+These additional allowances could materially affect the Company's future financial results.

 Income taxes - In order to prepare our consolidated financial statements, we are required to make estimates of income taxes, if applicable, in each jurisdiction in which we operate.
 The process incorporates an assessment of any current tax exposure together with temporary differences resulting from different treatment of transactions for tax and financial statement purposes.
 These differences result in deferred tax assets and liabilities that are included in our Consolidated Balance Sheets.
 The recovery of deferred tax assets from future taxable income must be assessed and, to the extent recovery is not likely, we will establish a valuation allowance.
-An increase in the valuation allowance results in recording additional tax expense.
+An increase in the valuation allowance results in recording additional tax expense and any such adjustment may materially effect the

+Company's future financial result.
 If the ultimate tax liability differs from the amount of tax expense we have reflected in the Consolidated Statements of Income, an adjustment of tax expense may need to be recorded and this adjustment may materially affect the Company's future financial results.